detailyang/welcome/archive/aleo/04_opcodes.md

 #### Description

 Computes the truncated remainder of `first` divided by `second`, storing the outcome in `destination`.
-Halts on division by zero.
+Halts on division by zero and underflow.

 A constraint is added to check for underflow.
 This underflow happens when the associated division operation, [div](#div), underflows.